 - We also tend to make up stories by picking up subtle clues when we are introduced to something new.
 This is because we do not have the language to talk about something new, radical, or daring.

 We often say that people don't like change, yet if given a chance to learn about a new innovation or process, people will see the beauty in the idea if given a chance to learn about it.
-First impressions will threaten to derail innovation simply because people do not have an initial conception to judge it against, thus new ideas must be presented in ways that allow the users to learn about it, such as through prototypes, models, or trial and error.
+First impressions will threaten to derail innovation simply because people do not have the initial context to judge it, thus new ideas must be presented in ways that allow the users to learn about it, such as through prototypes, models, and trial and error.

 Reframe for the Holistic

-All leadership comes down to changing people's behavior.
+Performance Management is the ability to change people's behavior.
 But why does it seem so hard at times?
 Science has come up with a few surprising answers to this perplexing problem.

-Here are people facing a life or death situation, yet they fail to make the right choice, thus they face more pain, more surgeries, and possibly even death.
-How can we expect leaders to change people when they will not even change themselves when faced with a major personal crises?
+Here are people facing a life or death situation, yet they fail to make the right choice, thus they face more pain, more surgeries, and possibly death.
+How can we expect leaders to change people when they will not even change themselves when faced with a major personal crisis?

-John Kotter, a Harvard Business School professor says that you need more than careful analysis, measurement tools, and management to help someone make a behavioral change; what you actually need to directly address are people's feelings.
+John Kotter, a Harvard Business School professor says that you need more than careful analysis, measurement tools, and management to help someone make a behavioral change; what you actually need to do is directly address people's feelings.

 Going back to the heart patients, a researcher, Dr. Ornish, showed that a holistic program, focused around a vegetarian diet, can actually reverse heart disease without surgery or drugs.
 This holistic program includes going after their feelings by having them attend a twice-weekly support group sessions led by a psychologist.
 It includes instruction in aerobic exercise, meditation, relaxation, and yoga and lasts for about a year.
 A study showed that after three years, 77% of the patients had stuck with their lifestyle changes and avoided the surgery.
 A far cry from the 10% who succeed when only given cognitive instructions.